15 camping food ideas

 13. Soup

 Ready in minutes, soups come in all kinds of flavours, giving you plenty of variety.
 We have warming, hearty soups for cold nights and refreshing cold soups for hot summer days.
-Either whack the ingredients in a pan and cook on the wildfire or pre-pack your soups in a flask and warm up.
+Either whack the ingredients in a pan and cook on the fire or pre-pack your soups in a flask and warm up.

 Cucumber soup